-Stockholder of Record - If your shares of our common stock are owned directly in your name with the Transfer Agent, you are considered, with respect to those shares, the stockholder of record.
+Stockholder of Record - If your shares of our common stock are owned directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, you are considered, with respect to those shares, the stockholder of record.
 As the stockholder of record, you have the right to grant your proxy directly to the Company or to vote at the Annual Meeting.